Skip to main content

 To schedule a run, follow these steps:

-1. Navigate to the run you want to schedule or create a new one.
+1. Navigate to the run you want to schedule.

-The run is now scheduled and will take place during the Testing date range you selected.
+The run is now scheduled and will take place during the selected testing date range.

 A warning about utilization that only 1h of 45h would be left after the task with a link to the utilization report.